keboola/app-orchestrator-migrate/README.md

 - Run the test suite using this command

-    **Tests will delete all current component configurations and data from both KBC projects!**
+    **Tests will delete all configured orchestrations in both KBC projects!**

 ```
 docker-compose run --rm dev composer ci